epfl-ada/ada-2023-project-ndlmada/docs/index.md

 <p style="text-align: center;font-size: 0.8em; font-style: italic"> Fig. 7 : Distribution of People first subcategories</p>

-Based on the results above, we concluded that, to access a target of a certain category, players tend to reach it using other articles within the same categories, even when those categories are less represented, such as Music, Religion, or Art (Fig. 2).
+Based on the results above, we concluded that, to access a target of a certain category, players tend to reach it using other articles within the same category, even when this category is less represented, such as Music, Religion, or Art (Fig. 2).
 This trend is particularly evident in certain categories, such as Science, where almost all the preceding links are also within the science domain.
-In other cases, it is less obvious, as for History, where many categories lead to it, but history remains the dominant one.
+In other cases, it is less obvious, as for History, where many categories lead to it, but history remains a dominant one.
 However, these paths exhibit a similar tendency.
 The only exception is observed for the People target, as mentioned earlier.
-This suggests that, contrary to our initial assumption about our research question, individuals are not remembered for their social circles but rather for their achievements.
+This could lead us to think that, contrary to our initial assumption about our research question, individuals are not remembered for their social circles but rather for their achievements.
 This is indicated by the fact that they are frequently reached through links associated with other subcategories rather than through other People.